Homogeneous & Heterogeneous Mixtures | Definition, Examples

 Definition of the heterogeneous mixture-

-Heterogeneous mixture is the one, in which the components are not uniformly distributed throughout its volume and can be easily seen separately.
+A heterogeneous mixture is one in which the components are not uniformly distributed throughout its volume and can be easily distinguished as separate entities.

-We can easily identify various components of a heterogeneous mixture with the naked eye or under a microscope.
+You can identify the various components of a heterogeneous mixture with the naked eye or under a microscope.

-Most of the mixtures occurring in nature are heterogeneous.
-For example, the soil is a mixture of hundreds of elements and compounds.
-Its composition changes from place to place.
-Some other examples of the heterogeneous mixture are – rocks, a mixture of kerosene and water, rice and pulses, etc.
+Most mixtures found in nature are heterogeneous.
+For instance, soil is a mixture containing hundreds of elements and compounds, and its composition varies from one location to another.
+Other examples of heterogeneous mixtures include rocks, a mixture of kerosene and water, and combinations like rice and pulses.